Black box voting

-Black box voting signifies voting on voting machines which do not disclose how they operate such as with closed source or proprietary operations.
-If a voting machine does not provide a tangible record of individual votes cast then it can be described as black box voting.
+Black box voting is any system of voting on voting machines which does not disclose how the system operates, such as systems based on closed source software or other proprietary components.
+If a voting machine does not provide a tangible record of individual votes cast, it can be described as "black box voting".

 Etymology

-The term, as described by Dr. Arnold Urken of Stevens Institute of Technology, comes from the technical jargon use of the term black box, a device or system or object when it is viewed primarily in terms of its input and output characteristics.
+The term, as described by Dr. Arnold Urken of Stevens Institute of Technology, comes from the jargon term black box, a device or system or object that can only be viewed in terms of its input and output characteristics, with no knowledge of its internal workings.
 Urken's group at Stevens Institute was one of the first independent testing authorities for voting machines.

-The term was coined by David Allen, publisher, technical consultant and co-writer to author and activist Bev Harris.
-Harris popularized the term in her book with that title and runs the BlackBoxVoting.org website.
-Allen's formal definition is found on page 4 of the original edition of the book: "Any voting system in which the mechanisms for recording and/or tabulating the vote are hidden from the voter, and/or the mechanism lacks a tangible record of the vote cast."
+"Black box voting" was coined by David Allen, a publisher, technical consultant and co-writer to author and activist Bev Harris.
+Harris popularized the term in her book of the same name, and maintains the BlackBoxVoting.org website.

+Allen's formal definition is found on page 4 of the original edition of Harris's book: "Any voting system in which the mechanisms for recording and/or tabulating the vote are hidden from the voter, and/or the mechanism lacks a tangible record of the vote cast."